thirtybees/docs/thirtybees/merchants-guide/introduction.md

 ### PDF Download Option for Help Material

 If you would like to download this help file as a PDF, you can do so here.
-The PDF is comprehensive of all the content in the online help.
+The PDF is comprised of all the documentation in the online help.

 <a target="_blank" class="noCrossRef" href="{{base}}/thirtybees/pdf/thirtybees_merchant_guide.pdf"><button type="button" class="btn btn-default" aria-label="Left Align"><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> PDF Download</button></a>